-- To monitor and facilitate the timely publication of section newsletters with at least one newsletter each six months.
+- To monitor and facilitate the timely publication of updates to section websites.

-- To monitor and facilitate the appropriate use and conformity with College policy in the use of communication vehicles not limited to the e-list, the newsletter, and the ACEP Web site.
+- To monitor and facilitate the appropriate use and conformity with College policy in the use of communication vehicles not limited to the communities platform, the section website, and the ACEP website.

-- To plan and manage the section awards program including, but not limited to the awards of "Best Section Newsletter," "Service to College," Service to Section," and awards for the most growth (numerically and by percent) of a section.
+- To plan and manage the section awards program including, but not limited to the awards of "Outstanding Content on Section Website,” “Service to College,” Service to Section,” and awards for the most growth (numerically and by percent) of a section.

 - Facilitate support for each section’s Annual Meeting including the publication of the meetings minutes and the election of officers per the operational guidelines.

-- Facilitate support for the development and submission to the Board of Directors of policies and PREPS for consideration.
+- Facilitate support for the development and submission to the Board of Directors of policies and Policy Resource & Education Papers (PREPS) for consideration.

 - Provide a mechanism for a section to provide a request to the designated authority appointed by the President to consider an external relationship or liaison appointment.

 The parliamentary authority for all proceedings of the section shall be the parliamentary authority approved for use for proceedings of the College.
 However, should conflicts or inconsistencies arise between the parliamentary authority and this instrument, this instrument shall govern.

 Sections are a subcategory of national ACEP membership.
 As such, sections are part of national ACEP and do not have separate bylaws or formal incorporation documents.
 Sections shall establish operational guidelines that delineate the procedures that will be utilized in operating the section and remain in conformance with the Section Manual.
 The ACEP President, on behalf of the Board of Directors, must approve these guidelines, but may choose to refer this decision to the entire Board of Directors at their next meeting.
 The Board will ratify the President’s approval at their next meeting.